Hieromon/AutoConnect/mkdocs/adnetwork.md

 }
 ```

 Also, an example sketch with UI for static IP configuration using custom web pages is included in the AutoConnect repository as [ConfigIP.ino](https://github.com/Hieromon/AutoConnect/blob/master/examples/ConfigIP/ConfigIP.ino).
+This example is useful for overwriting stored IP settings with new IP settings entered from the UI.

 !!! info "Background on the need for preserveIP indication"
     By default, [AutoConnectConfig::autoReconnect](apiconfig.md#autoreconnect) restores IP settings along with a credential.
 So even if the sketch explicitly specifies the static IP settings with AutoConnectConfig, there are cases where they will not be applied upon reconnection.